Five Rivers Rumble

 - Visit Davidsonville Historic State Park, site of Arkansas’ first courthouse.

-After circling through this quaint town the route enters the Mark Twain National Forest before passing the wonderful Crumpie’s Barbecue, an oasis for rest and good food near the town of Myrtle.
+After circling through Doniphan the route enters the Mark Twain National Forest before passing the wonderful Crumpie’s Barbecue, an oasis for rest and good food near the town of Myrtle.

 Turning south back into Arkansas, just outside the community of Dalton the route passes the fully restored Rice House, an 1828 log cabin that’s the oldest dwelling in Arkansas, before traveling to Ravenden Springs, home to the beautiful Hall’s Creek Canyon.